FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 ## `INVALID_INPUT_PARAMETERS`
 When the provided input parameters are _not_ valid.

 The error message will determine which parameter is missing.
-It could be that the provided program type is not one of the following `contract`, `script`, `predicate`.
+It could be that the provided program type is not one of the following `contract`, `script`, or `predicate`.

 ## `INVALID_MNEMONIC`
 When the supplied mnemonic is invalid.

 Check the message for more details.
-It could be that the mnemonic phrase word length, is _not_ one of the following: 12, 15, 18, 21, or 24 lengths.
+It could be that the mnemonic phrase word length is _not__ one of the following: 12, 15, 18, 21, or 24 lengths.

 ## `INVALID_MULTICALL`
 When the multi-call has a call that returns a heap type that is not the last call, or the multi-call has more than one call that returns a heap type.